inmyth/typical-webapp/README.md

 - using first order type F[_]

 The benefit is unclear as realistically we can only expect F to be Future or Task.
 Each one requires specific environment (ExecutionContect for Future or Monix's Scheduler) which cannot be abstracted.

-- EitherT only plays nice with Future not Task

 - [ddd](https://web.archive.org/web/20201014145232/https://terasolunaorg.github.io/guideline/1.0.x/en/Overview/ApplicationLayering.html)
     - controller should belong in application